 Originally designed for use in hernia surgery, manufacturers more recently began selling surgical mesh products that are inserted vaginally to treat incontinence and pelvic organ prolapse in women.

-Surgical mesh can be made of biological materials or synthetic materials like polypropylene, polytetrafluoroethylene, polyester fibers or stainless steel.
+Manufacturers make surgical mesh from biological materials such as animal tissue or synthetic materials like polypropylene, polytetrafluoroethylene, polyester fibers or stainless steel.
+Some hernia meshes are coated to protect organs.
 The size, shape, thickness and flexibility vary based on the surgeon’s needs.
 Often, the mesh comes in a prepackaged kit with the necessary tools, to make the procedure easier.

-The Food and Drug Administration (FDA) reports that hundreds of thousands of hernia repair surgeries are performed each year — with and without surgical mesh — and patients typically recover quickly.
-However, the FDA has received reports of adverse reactions to the mesh, adhesions (where the loops of the intestines attach to each other or the mesh), and injury to organs, nerves or blood vessels.
+The Food and Drug Administration (FDA) reports that about 800,000 hernia repair surgeries are performed each year — with and without surgical mesh — and patients typically recover quickly.
+Doctors prefer hernia repair with mesh because it reduces the risk of hernia recurrence.
+However, the FDA has received reports of adverse reactions to the mesh including adhesions (where the loops of the intestines attach to each other or the mesh) and injury to organs, nerves or blood vessels.
+It may also cause allergic reactions, swelling and infections.

-Overall, the treatment of hernias with surgical mesh is considered successful, so doctors wanted to use it in other parts of the body that required additional support.
-In the 1970s, they began inserting surgical mesh abdominally to treat pelvic organ prolapse (POP).
-In 1996, the FDA approved the first vaginal mesh product for treatment of stress urinary incontinence (SUI).
-The first vaginal mesh product for treatment of prolapse was approved in 2002.
+Overall, doctors consider the treatment of hernias with surgical mesh successful.
+In the 1970s, surgeons began inserting surgical mesh abdominally to treat pelvic organ prolapse (POP) before the FDA approved it for this use.
+This spurred a new market for surgical mesh used in gynecological procedures such as incontinence and organ prolapse.
+In 1996, the FDA approved the first vaginal mesh product for the treatment of stress urinary incontinence (SUI).
+The first vaginal mesh product for the treatment of prolapse was approved in 2002.

 Instead of inserting the mesh through abdominal incisions, however, surgeons have recently embraced the idea of implanting the mesh transvaginally (through the vagina).
 This choice has been disastrous for thousands of women, who have suffered severe complications such as organ perforation and erosion of the mesh.
 Even multiple surgeries cannot always remove the mesh or correct the internal trauma.